History of Luxembourg (1984—present): Education and culture

-In the Lisbon Strategy of 2000, the EU called for the formation of a "Europe of innovation and knowledge".
+The EU's Lisbon Strategy of 2000 called for the formation of a "Europe of innovation and knowledge".
 To this end, the Luxembourgish government focused on supporting research and technological development.
 In 2000, the "Fonds national de la recherche" (National Research Fund) started its work.
 The government also changed its higher education policy, setting up the University of Luxembourg.
 In the area of secondary education, the government undertook some critical examination.
 The Programme for International Student Assessment (PISA), which evaluated students' performances, put Luxembourg in a disappointing 30th place out of 32 countries.
 The priority in future was to be a "back to basics" approach which valued quality over quantity.

 Similarly, in the context of the knowledge society, culture remained a fundamental concern.
 In 2003, the Luxembourgish government proposed to extend the scope of Luxembourg, the European Capital of Culture 2007, to the Greater Region, which was accepted by the jury.

-Internet

-As a sign of its openness towards new technologies, the government launched a programme of national action, "e-Luxembourg", which made public services accessible via the Internet.
-The creation of a series of Internet sites by the Luxembourgish state was certainly one of the novelties of the 1999-2004 period.
-Citizens could now access information on public sites and undertake administrative processes online.
-The internal functioning of the state became more efficient.

 2004 election

 At the time of the 2004 election, the outgoing government could claim to have defended the country's main economic interest on the international stage, its financial centre (mostly through banking secrecy laws).
 Juncker also called for the granting of double nationality, under certain conditions, to residents working in Luxembourg, that could counterbalance the 2001 nationality law changes.
 He therefore managed to cover a large scope of opinions, ranging from the struggle for national interests to a liberal view on nationality, together with a general pro-European commitment.

 The CSV's election campaign placed Juncker at its centre.
 The question of his potential appointment as President of the European Commission also pervaded the campaign, as a successor would have to be sought within his party should Juncker leave national politics.

-Although this did not happen, Juncker’s electoral success brought his party to a level never reached at the European Parliament elections (over 37%), allowing it to regain its third seat, to the detriment of the LSAP.
+Although this did not happen, Juncker's electoral success brought his party to a level never reached at the European Parliament elections (over 37%), allowing it to regain its third seat, to the detriment of the LSAP.
 The latter lost for the fourth time in a row at the European elections but managed to return to power thanks to its slightly better result at the national elections.
 This change of coalition Government was facilitated by the heavy defeat of the junior partner of the CSV, the DP which also lost votes to the Greens at the election to the EP.